 According to the BLS, in May 2018, the median salary for database administrators was $90,070 per year.
 Like many other positions in the computer science field, the future for database administrators looks bright, and the BLS expected employment to grow faster than average, at 9% between 2018 and 2028.

 The main duty of a systems analyst is to use information technology (IT) tools to help businesses and organizations that rely on computer technology to achieve their goals.
 A systems analyst typically uses multiple means to accomplish this, from configuring new hardware and software to reapplying previously misallocated technological resources for increased efficiency.

-According to the BLS, as of May 2015, median yearly wages for computer systems analysts were $85,800.
-The BLS predicted that the number of computer systems analysts would grow 21% from 2014-2024, which is much faster than the average when compared with all other occupations in the country.
+According to the BLS, as of May 2018, median yearly wages for computer systems analysts were $88,740.
+The BLS predicted that the number of computer systems analysts would grow 9% from 2018-2028, which is faster than the average when compared with all other occupations in the country.